 Where 5 years ago, I’d have gone for the epoxy to fix the baluster, and pre-made trim to wrap the cork tiles my wife brought home from BJ’s (8pack), today, with a fully functional shop, and a neurosis for over-complicating things, I decided on turning a new baluster spindle, and making an inlaid frame for the corkboard.
 Overkill, on both counts, but that’s who I am.

 The original was fir, stiff and strong.
-I looked through my piles of reclaimed fir, much of it from earlier renovations on this house, but couldn’t find any sufficiently sized stock in sufficiently usable condition.
+I looked through my piles of reclaimed fir, much of it from earlier renovations on this house, coming across some awesome saw blades, but couldn’t find any sufficiently sized stock in sufficiently usable condition.
 I had a perfectly sized piece of basswood (Linden) which I’ve never worked with before, and thought I’d give that a try.
 It is soft, really soft, and known for its good carving qualities, it doesn’t seem to turn remarkably well, somewhat fuzzy and prone to tearing instead of cutting (at least this piece was).
 I super-glued the old one together to make a template for the new, and used it for reference sizing for the features.